 You may or may not already have heard about it, but the next version of our favorite database, SQL Server 2012, ships with a client tool called SQL Server Data Tools (SSDT).
 Valentino Vranken has more.

-Chad Miller is answering a question in one of forums on backing up i.e. scripting out a database object.
+Chad Miller is answering a question in a forum on backing up, i.e. scripting out a database object.

 Michelle Ufford is currently working on the logic migration of data marts from SQL Server to Teradata.

-Mark Broadbent is wondering as who’s active on SQL 2000.
+Mark Broadbent is wondering who’s active on SQL 2000.

-John Sterrett is taking collaboration to another level and has got a confession to make.
+John Sterrett is taking collaboration to another level and has a confession to make.

-re-creating the dynamic and creative environment that allow MySQL to become the most adopted open source database.
+re-creating the dynamic and creative environment that allows MySQL to become the most adopted open source database.

-Nowadays MySQL can, and does, use subquery materialization for query; thanks to it, the execution time can have 25% improvement.
+Nowadays MySQL can, and does, use subquery materialization for query.
+The execution time can now be improved by 25%.

-NoSQL and MySQL – free webinar, replay now available announced by Andrew Morgan.
+NoSQL and MySQL – free webinar, replay now available as announced by Andrew Morgan.

-Jorgen Loland writes a blog about copying unused bytes is bad. (duh!)
+Jorgen Loland writes about how copying unused bytes is bad. (duh!)